OPEN-NEXT/Skillmatching/README.md

 |:---:|
 | *Figure 6: Ontology classes for the user flow application* |

 For customization reasons, the semantic consists of two ontologies referring to each other but are therefore replacable, if necessary.
-A third lightweight ontology imports the other two ontology to use the vocabulary for instantiation, hence also can be adapted easily.
+A third lightweight ontology imports the other two ontologies to use the vocabulary for instantiation, hence also can be adapted easily.

 1. OSH project ontology (on_OSHPDP.owl)
    - This OWL ontology holds the architecture and semantic restrictions of the project landscape